Alexandrine Parakeets or Raw Parrots

 - Perch size: Minimum 3 sizes or shapes & texture; ideally 1 inch (1-inch square) or 3cm diameter.

-Alexandrine Parrot’s adult around 18months of age.
+Alexandrine Parrot’s an adult around 18months of age.
 Adults are sexually

 dimorphic.
 Adults males have a black stripe across their low cheeks and a pink band on their nape.
 Adult females lack both a black stripe across their lower cheeks and a pink band on their nape.